 With the availability of deep analytics and increasing awareness of clients in India, the marketers will have to explain digital marketing ROI.
 Furthermore, Indian digital marketing consultants will use KPIs and ROI to improve their conversion rate, enhance customer experience and brand reputation.

-Today to convince an aware Indian client, we’ve to elaborate the possible cost-per-lead, each digital spend, return on each spend, and key performance indicators.
+Today to convince an aware Indian client, we’ve to elaborate the possible cost-per-lead, each digital spend, return on each spends, and key performance indicators.

 #5.
 Viral Video Marketing